Make sure you can access it later.

-There are two ways to “see” a hard disk:
+There are two ways to “see” an encrypted hard disk:

 - Mounted: a password or key has been supplied, and the contents of the disk are accessible.

-That leads to two ways, conceptually, to back it up:
+That leads to two ways to back it up.

 - Content-aware: this means the backup program can see all files on the disk and can back up using that information.
 Most backup programs work: they locate and back up only the files currently stored on the disk.